U.S. had more COVID cases this month than most countries had all year | WSGW 790 AM & 100.5 FM

 The United States reported more than 4 million coronavirus cases in November, which is higher than the total number of cases seen all year by any country in the world except India and Brazil.
 Public health experts are warning that the U.S. will keep seeing record-breaking numbers in the final month of 2020.

 Since the pandemic began, the U.S. has seen more than 13.3 million confirmed cases and over 267,000 deaths, by far the highest numbers in the world, according to data from Johns Hopkins University.
-The United States accounts for nearly 20% of the global death toll.
+The U.S. accounts for nearly 20% of the global death toll.

 India has recorded 9.4 million cases and Brazil has 6.3 million, according to Johns Hopkins data.
 Other nations with the highest case counts — including Russia, France, Spain and the United Kingdom — have between 1.6 million and 2.3 million.
 There have been a total of 62.8 million confirmed cases and 1.4 million deaths worldwide.